RSA is a registered business name of RSA Insurance Ireland Designated Activity Company (DAC).

 RSA Insurance Ireland DAC is a designated activity company limited by shares registered in Ireland under number 148094 with registered office at RSA House, Dundrum Town Centre, Sandyford Road, Dundrum, Dublin 16, D16 FC92.
 Telephone Number: (01) 290 1000.

-RSA Insurance Ireland DAC is part of RSA Insurance Group plc.
+RSA Insurance Ireland DAC is part of Intact Financial Corporation.

-RSA provide insurance contracts, underwriting and risk management services for all the primary classes of non-life insurance
+RSA provides insurance contracts, underwriting and risk management services and advice for all the primary classes of non-life insurance.

 Cooling-Off Period / Right To Withdraw

 RSA policyholders who are consumers for the purposes of the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004 have the right to cancel their policy as set out in these Regulations.
 This means that a consumer may cancel their policy within 14 days of (a) the day when the contract is entered into or (b) the day on which the consumer is given the contractual terms and conditions of the policy whichever is the later.
 In this situation RSA shall refund all money paid although RSA reserve the right to impose a charge in respect of services supplied.